 Even though Lee was off the big stage he still wrote music.
 "I had years of stuff stored on my computer, everything from licks to entire songs.
 Ron and I started writing together to see how it'd go, and we finished a tune."
 They decided to record it.
 "I said, 'Who is gonna sing?'"

 Robin Zander from Cheap Trick was the answer.

 At some point, Lee and Mancuso figured out that they were in the process of making an entire album, not just recording a single for the hell of it.
 "We tried to get Brian Ferry and David Bowie to sing some of the songs, but we couldn't track them down.
 So I said that we'd need to get an actual singer if we were ever going to play shows."

 Later in 2012, he began work on a new album with planned guest singers to include Paul Di’Anno (Iron Maiden), Robin Zander (Cheap Trick), and Maria Brink.
 He announced that was seeking a permanent vocalist who “Must be capable of singing a couple of Ozzy and Badlands songs, while having a strong-enough identity to carry the band into the future.”

-His new band, Jake E. Lee’s Red Dragon Cartel, including singer DJ Smith, bassist Ronnie Mancuso (Beggars & Thieves) and drummer Jonas Fairley (Black Betty), began recording a new album with Ozzy producer Kevin Churko in 2013, at Hideout Studios in Las Vegas.
-They got together after Mancuso asked Lee to appear in a Beggars & Thieves video.
+His next band, Jake E. Lee’s Red Dragon Cartel, including singer DJ Smith, bassist Ronnie Mancuso (Beggars & Thieves) and drummer Jonas Fairley (Black Betty), began recording a new album with Ozzy producer Kevin Churko in 2013, at Hideout Studios in Las Vegas.
+They got together after Mancuso asked Lee to appear in that Beggars & Thieves video.